WA Collaborative

 Purpose

-• Strengthen integration between primary, community and hospital care.
+• Strengthening integration between primary, community and hospital care.

-• Enhance continuity of care and improve health equity and outcomes for all Western Australians, particularly in areas of greatest need.
+• Enhancing continuity of care and improve health equity and outcomes for all Western Australians, particularly in areas of greatest need.

 Why it Matters

-• System Sustainability: Statewide leadership and strategic oversight strengthen a resilient, future-focused health system.
+• System sustainability: Collaborative leadership and strategic oversight strengthen a resilient, future?focused health system.

-• Equity & Inclusion: Cultural safety and consumer voices shape decision-making to support inclusive and equitable outcomes.
+• Equity and inclusion: Cultural safety and consumer voices shape decision-making to support inclusive and equitable outcomes.

 Priority Areas